-The sad thing is, and this is just my opinion, St. Louis already had the Rams if they had made a better attempt at negotiating the lease with the Rams.
+The sad thing is, in my opinion, St. Louis already had the Rams if they had made a better attempt at negotiating the lease with them.
 Instead, they gave up the farm to land a team that could’ve been theirs for a lot less than the sweetheart deal that was given.
 St. Louis paid $15 million in relocation fees, and The Rams received a 260 million dollar stadium, a 15 million dollar practice facility in Earth City, and a $250,000 yearly lease.
-St. Louis also ate the Rams’ $30 million debt to LA and all this to land a team in the Lou.
+St. Louis also ate the Rams’ $30 million debt to LA to land a team in the Lou.

-In ’95, when the team moved, Georgia sold a 40% stake in the team to Stanley Enos Kroenke, the wealthy real estate tycoon and villain of this story, hailing from Columbia, Missouri, bought the 30% then 40% stake (in the early 2000s) for, get this, $60 million.
+In ’95, when the team moved, Georgia sold a 30% stake in the team to Stanley Enos Kroenke, the wealthy real estate tycoon and villain of this story, hailing from Columbia, Missouri, bought the 30% then 40% stake (in the early 2000s) for, get this, $60 million.
 That’s right, and you read that correctly.
-When the unfortunate passing of majority owner Georgia Frontiere passed away from cancer in 2008, the Rosenbloom children became de facto owners of a team they didn’t want.
-They started shopping the team, and Shahid Khan places the winning bid to buy the team, but OUTTA NOWHERE COMES STAN KROENKE!!!
+When the unfortunate passing of majority owner, Georgia Frontiere, passed away from cancer in 2008, the Rosenbloom children became de facto owners of a team they didn’t want.
+They started shopping the team, and Shahid Khan placed the winning bid to buy the team, but OUTTA NOWHERE COMES STAN KROENKE!!!

 He put the kibosh on Khan’s attempt to buy the team and exercised his right of first refusal, which was in his contract when he bought his 40% share.
 He purchased the remainder of the Rams for $450 million.
-If you do the math, he’s into the tune of $510 million on a franchise value at the time in 2010 of $750 million.
-He knew he was going to move then if not planning contingencies before the fact.
+If you do the math, he’s into to the tune of $510 million on a franchise value at the time in 2010 of $750 million.
+He knew he would move then if he did not plan contingencies before the fact.

 Kroenke was in this for the long haul.
 He was in this as an investment property, knowing it would triple in value if he moved it to LA LA Land and then rolling in it.